-Each student's program of study should include integrative coursework and appropriate electives that complement his or her specialized study or area of inquiry.
-For example, many students enroll in advanced methodology electives (e.g., EDUC 979 Applied Multilevel

-Modeling) or courses offered in other departments, since educational research is conducted by faculty from varied departments across the university.
+Each student's program of study should include integrative coursework and appropriate substantive and methodological electives that complement their specialized study or area of inquiry.
+It is highly recommended that students enroll in at least one advanced methodology elective (e.g., EDUC 979 Applied Multilevel Modeling, EDUC 982 Qualitative Field Work and Data Analysis).
+In addition, students should consider substantive and methodological courses in other department (e.g., Sociology, Psychology, Human Development and Family Studies, Economics) since research related to education is conducted by faculty from varied departments across the university.

-Students who began the program in or prior to Fall 2016 are required to take at least two integrative courses.
-Students who enrolled after Fall 2016 are required to take at least one integrative course.